-Djokovic Frustrated by 'Unnecessary' Australian Open Floodlights
+Djokovic frustrated by 'unnecessary' Australian Open floodlights

-Novak Djokovic felt the decision to turn on the Rod Laver Arena floodlights was "completely unnecessary" during his third-round victory over Denis Shapovalov.

-Djokovic received a call violation in the third set of Saturday's 6-3 6-4 4-6 6-0 win at the Australian Open after he questioned the decision to bring additional light to the court.
+Djokovic received a call violation in the third set of his 6-3 6-4 4-6 6-0 win at the Australian Open after he questioned the decision to bring additional light to the court.

 The lights were switched on at the start of the third despite Melbourne still being bathed in sunshine, something that seemed to distract the world number one.